mtiller/ModelicaBook/text/source/components/subsystems/heat_transfer.rst

 and how to apply modifications to arrays of components later in this chapter in the section on :ref:`sub-modifications`.

-How that we've declared our component arrays, we can then wire together the capacitances and conductances using ``for`` loops in an ``equation`` section:
+Now that we've declared our component arrays, we can then wire together the capacitances and conductances using ``for`` loops in an ``equation`` section: